 Hence, preliminary data mining shows that the planned offshore windmill parks in the area do not really interfere with important fishing grounds for the Danish fisheries.
 A notable exception is the large ‘Kriegers Flak’ site (where turbines will be shared between Denmark, Germany and ultimately, Sweden).
 A windmill farm here will impact important existing fishing grounds.Two indices of spatial use by the Danish vessels (>12m) visiting the Kattegat and the Baltic Sea in 2012, (a) revenue of the vessel visiting the cells over the total revenue, and (b) revenue realized on the cells by the visiting vessels over the total revenue of the same vessels.
 The gradient colour shows low (blue) up to high (red) index values.
 The planned (from 2013) windmill parks given in purple polygons (Source: compiled by DTU-Aqua)

 Indices of activity (margin figure) reveal that this area is not really an important area in terms of total revenue at the scale of the entire Danish fisheries because not visited by “big players”.
-By contrast the area is important for a large portion of vessels (likely conducting small scale fisheries) which realise a significant portion of their total 2012 revenue in the designated area.
+By contrast, the area is important for a large portion of vessels (likely conducting small-scale fisheries) which realize a significant portion of their total 2012 revenue in the designated area.
 Accordingly, it will impact many fishing businesses and the local societies.
-If this impact leads to major disruption of the fishing activities and/or major consequences on the population dynamics should be further investigated by modelling applying the DISPLACE model.
+If this impact leads to major disruption of the fishing activities and/or major consequences on the population dynamics should be further investigated by modeling applying the DISPLACE model.